huanyushi/SYSU-SPA-Labreport-Template/README_EN.md

 </p>
 </div>

-Hello everyone, I am Huanyu Shi, an undergraduate student majoring in physics from School of Physics and Astronomy, class of 2019.
+Hi, I am Huanyu Shi, an undergraduate student majoring in physics from School of Physics and Astronomy at Sun Yat-sen university, class of 2019.

 The inspiration for this template came to me during my sophomore year when I found the Word template provided by the college for writing lab reports to be rudimentary, inefficient, and aesthetically unpleasing.
 Therefore, I decided to create this LaTeX template based on the format provided by the college, but with improvements.

 As graduation approaches, I've realized that this template is still in circulation within the college.
-However, it was not standardized when I initially created it, and it lacked many features. **Taking all this into consideration, I have decided to update and improve this template and publish it on GitHub and Zhihu**.
-My hope is that it will be helpful to future students and also serve as a reference for students from other colleges."
+However, since the initial version was rather rudimentary and lacked certain features, **I have decided to refine and enhance it, making it available on GitHub and Zhihu for anyone who may find it useful.** I hope it will not only benefit students in our department but also provide a helpful reference for students from other institutions.

 You can find the [demo PDF here](https://huanyushi.github.io/assets/pdf/SYSU-SPA-LabReport-Template.pdf) and download the source code from the [release page](https://github.com/huanyushi/SYSU-SPA-Labreport-Template/releases).

-Also, welcome to visit my [blog](https://huanyushi.github.io/).

-## Template Functionality Overview
+## 1. Template Functionality Overview

-### Updates
+### 1.1.
+Updates
 After updating and improving the template, in addition to the essential sections of a lab report:

 - Cover Page